 Local workers - Occupations - All industries

-Within the Fraser Coast Regional Council, the workforce has a similar proportion of Managers and Professionals compared to Queensland.
+In the Fraser Coast Regional Council, 17.1% of workers were Professionals, compared to 19.9% in Queensland.

 Occupation is a key component for evaluating the socio-economic status of the local workers and the skills required to work in each industry sector.

-- The economic base and employment opportunities available in Fraser Coast Regional Council;
+- The economic base and employment opportunities available in the Fraser Coast Regional Council;

 - The age of the workforce;